tardisgallifrey/ads1115/README.md

 06/21/2020: run "make clean simple" to produce ads_get. ads_get takes numbers on command line for address, ai line, and gain.
 Will produce one read of ai line.
-This is prep for use in PHP.
+This is prep for use in PHP and other programs.

+example: ads_get 1 2 2
+(where 1 = address 0x48,
+ 2 = ain2, and
+ 2 = voltage range 4.096 (for 5V and 3.3V))

 Short cut:
 If you fork this repo to your own Raspberry Pi, you should